Reduce Complexity, Cut Costs, and Modernize Your Application Portfolio

 The best time to begin rationalization is before complexity becomes unmanageable.

-However, certain signals indicate that action is urgent.
+However, there are certain signals that indicate action is needed urgently.

 Organizations should consider application rationalization when:

-These signals indicate structural problems in the application portfolio.
+These signals are indicators that structural problems exist in the application portfolio.

 Application Rationalization and Digital Transformation

-Organizations cannot modernize effectively if their application landscape is fragmented.
+Organizations cannot modernize effectively if their application landscape is fragmented and poorly understood.

 Legacy systems often limit innovation because they: